 In the beautiful landscape of Lofoten and authentic surroundings, 5 days would be filled with fun experiences of the Viking age; games, market, musical performances, fighting shows, Viking ship sailing and much, much more.

 What to see at Lofotr Viking Festival:

 - Juggling show

 - Kubb Viking game

 - Storynight in the woods and much more

 How to get to Lofotr Viking Festival:

 Centrally located in Lofoten, in the north of Norway.
-The Lofotr Viking museum is located on the green and fertile island Vestvågøy in the middle of Lofoten.
+The Lofotr Viking museum (Norwegian text) is located on the green and fertile island Vestvågøy in the middle of Lofoten.
 Lofoten airport and the cruise ferry Hurtigruten pier close by.

 Do notice all the gorgeous handmade costumes!
 We’re definitely going back next year, and I will be wearing one of those viking dresses!